async-profiler/async-profiler/docs/OutputFormats.md

   compatible with tools capable of viewing and analyzing `jfr` files.
 JDK Mission Control (JMC) and Intellij IDEA are some of many options to visualize `jfr` files.
 More details [here](JfrVisualization.md).

 - `otlp` - OpenTelemetry protocol format for [profiling data](https://opentelemetry.io/blog/2024/profiling).
-Support for this output format should be considered experimental, backword-incompatible changes may happen in future releases of Async-Profiler.
+  Experimental feature: backward-incompatible changes may happen in future releases of async-profiler.